|16th Annual Beth Tzedec Jewish Film Festival|

 We feel honored by The Jewish Historical Society of Southern Alberta's choice of our film festival, once again, as the venue for their annual Jay Joffe Memorial Program.
-JHSSA will be co-sponsoring the screening of the fascinating documentary Raise the Roof.
+JHSSA will be co-sponsoring the screening of the riveting documentary Aida's Secrets.

 As always, we would like to express our deepest thanks to all of our sponsors, without whom this festival would not be possible.
 It is their generosity, community-mindedness and commitment to Jewish culture that enables us to offer this event to the community.